cioddi/node-fleximg2-draft/README.md

 ## Idea

-For any image website on any website we need 4 pieces of information to uniquely determine the desired display size of an image.
+For any image website on any website we need 4 pieces of information to determine the desired display size of an image.

 #### what we know